How many times have you heard ‘fake it until you make it’?

 It’s simple – stop faking it.

-This year is going to be the year where agents embrace authenticity and make the shift from being a salesperson to an advisor.
+Agents must embrace authenticity and make the shift from being a salesperson to an advisor.

 Your clients will trust you, and your business will reap the rewards.
 Steps to stop faking it: